How to Make Green Tea Taste Better: Simple Tips That Actually Work

 • Use premium whole-leaf green tea

-• Avoid artificial flavoring
+• Avoid artificial flavouring entirely

-• Deliver smooth, balanced taste
+• Deliver smooth, balanced taste from the first sip

 Final Thoughts: How to Make Green Tea Taste Better

-With the right approach and the right tea green tea can become a daily ritual you genuinely look forward to.
+With the right approach and the right tea, green tea can become a daily ritual you genuinely look forward to.

 If you've struggled with green tea taste before, Leaflins Tea might just change your mind.